Hand, foot and mouth disease is a common childhood illness that can also affect adults. It usually gets better on its own in 7 to 10 days.

 After a few days mouth ulcers and a rash will appear.

-The symptoms are usually the same in adults and children, but can be much worse in adults.
+The symptoms are usually the same in adults and children, but they can be worse in babies and children under 5.

 It's possible to get hand, foot and mouth disease more than once.

-If you're not sure it's hand, foot and mouth disease
+If you're not sure your child has hand, foot and mouth disease

 Look at other childhood rashes.